akc/sloane/README.md

 also search by sequence id (A-number), or even search for arbitrary words.
 See the **EXAMPLES** section.

-Alternatively, using the `--local` option, the search can be done locally against a downloaded local database of known sequences.
+Alternatively, using the `--quick` option, the search can be done locally against a downloaded local database of known sequences.
 This mode works by "grepping" for the query in the sequence field.